School of Education

 A Solid Liberal Arts Foundation for Teaching Success

 Benefit from the guidance of esteemed faculty members who bring their expertise and passion for special education to the classroom.
-Our small class sizes foster a close-knit learning community, where you’ll receive personalized attention and support throughout your program.
+Our small class sizes foster a close-knit learning community, where you’ll receive personalized attention and support throughout the Elementary Education program.

 Our dedicated faculty works closely with the Academic Support Center to provide comprehensive preparation and assistance in securing teaching positions upon graduation.
 With Benedictine’s commitment to your success, you’ll graduate with the confidence and skills to make a difference in the lives of special education students.